ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Ensemble SURE (ENSURE) framework

 \section{Ensemble SURE (ENSURE) framework}

 The training of the deep network $f_{\Phi}$ in \eqref{recon} using only the measurements $\bs y_s$ in \eqref{fwd} is challenging when the sampling operator $\mathcal A_{\bs s}$ is rank deficient.
 More specifically, $\bs y_s$ carries only partial information about the images $\bs \rho$, in addition to being noisy.
-To overcome the poor approximation of the $\rm MSE$ by $\rm MSE_{\bs s}$, we consider the sampling of each image by a different sampling operator.
+To improve the training in the setting without fully sampled images, we consider the sampling of each image using a different sampling pattern.
 In the MRI context, we assume the k-space sampling mask $\bs s$ to be a random vector drawn from the distribution $S$.
-Note that this acquisition scheme is realistic and can be implemented in many applications.
+We note that this acquisition scheme is realistic and can be implemented in many applications.
 For instance, it may be difficult to acquire a specific image in a fully sampled fashion due to time constraints.
-However, one could use a different undersampling mask for each image $\bs \rho \sim \mathcal I$.
-We note that such a framework is assumed in \cite{ssdu}.
+However, one could use a different undersampling mask for each image $\bs \rho \sim \mathcal M$.
+The main theoretical contribution of this work is that the expectation of the weighted SURE metrics over the sampling patterns is equal to the true MSE, which offers a better metric than GSURE, which approximates the projected MSE.